Extended play: Double EPs

 A double extended play is a name typically given to vinyl records or compact discs released as a set of two discs, each of which would normally qualify as an EP.
 The name is thus analogous to double album.
-As vinyl records, the most common format for the double EP, they consist of a pair of 7-inch discs recorded at 45 or 331/3 rpm, or two 12-inch discs recorded at 45rpm.
+As vinyl records, the most common format for the double EP, they consist of a pair of 7-inch discs recorded at 45 or 331/3 rpm, or two 12-inch discs recorded at 45 rpm.
 The format is useful when an album's worth of material is being pressed by a small plant geared for the production of singles rather than albums and may have novelty value which can be turned to advantage for publicity purposes.
-Double EPs are rare, since the amount of material recordable on a double EP could usually be more economically and sensibly recorded on a single vinyl LP.
+Double EPs are rare, since the amount of material record-able on a double EP could usually be more economically and sensibly recorded on a single vinyl LP.

 In the 1950s, Capitol Records had released a number of double EPs by its more popular artists, including Les Paul.
-The pair of double EPs (EBF 1–577, sides 1 to 8!) were described on the original covers as "parts ... of a four-part album".
+The pair of double EPs (EBF 1–577, sides 1 to 8) were described on the original covers as "parts ... of a four-part album".
 In 1960, Joe Meek released four tracks from his planned I Hear a New World LP on an EP that was marked "Part 1".
 A second EP was planned, but never appeared; only the sleeve was printed.
 The first double EP released in Britain was the Beatles' Magical Mystery Tour film soundtrack.
-Released in December 1967 on EMI's Parlophone label, it contained six songs spread over two 7-inch discs and was packaged with a lavish colour booklet.
+Released in December 1967 on EMI's Parlophone label, it contained six songs spread over two 7-inch discs and was packaged with a lavish color booklet.
 In the United States and some other countries, the songs were augmented by the band's single A- and B-sides from 1967 to create a full LP –a practice that was common in the US but considered exploitative in the UK.
 The Style Council album The Cost of Loving was originally issued as two 12-inch EPs.